y7ksoftware/plate/readme.md

 This repository contains the boilerplate code, which is fetched by the [Y7K CLI](https://github.com/Y7K/cli).

-Depending on the configuration, the CLI loads the content of a set of folders, whereas existing files are replaced.

-## Available Platforms
+## Platforms

 ### Craft CMS

-Installs Craft CMS along with some Y7K Magic.
+Installs Craft CMS along with some Magic.

 1. [Base](base) Files
 2. [Craft](platforms/craft) Boilerplate Files